antadde/N-SDM/README.md

 # Citation

-To cite N-SDM or acknowledge its use, cite the Software note as follows, substituting the version of the application that you used for ‘version 1.0':
+To cite N-SDM or acknowledge its use, cite the Software note as follows:

 Adde, A. et al. 2023.
 N-SDM: a high-performance computing pipeline for Nested Species Distribution Modelling. – Ecography 2023: e06272 (ver.
-1.0). https://onlinelibrary.wiley.com/doi/10.1111/ecog.06540
+2.0). https://onlinelibrary.wiley.com/doi/10.1111/ecog.06540

 # Contact